subsquid/docs/docs/tutorials/create-a-wasm-processing-squid.md

 * we need to change the archive used to `shibuya`
 * we need to remove the `addEvent` function call, and add `addContractsContractEmitted` instead, specifying the address of the contract we are interested in
-* all of the logic defined in the `processor.run()` and below it, including the interfaces has to be replaced, as we no longer deal with Kusama balances transfers
+* the logic defined in the `processor.run()` and below it, including the interfaces has to be replaced, as we no longer deal with Kusama balances transfers

-For the purpose of this tutorial, we are considering a contract with the address `0x5207202c27b646ceeb294ce516d4334edafbd771f869215cb070ba51dd7e2c72` that our team has deployed on the `Shibuya` network (Astar network's testnet).
+Recall that we use with the contract deployed at `0x5207202c27b646ceeb294ce516d4334edafbd771f869215cb070ba51dd7e2c72` on `Shibuya`.

 Look at this code snippet for the end result: